GIJack/harbor-wave/misc_docs/Commands.md

 harbor-wave needs for settings.

-**HELP** *\<COMMAND\|CONFIG\>*		Prints the help message, sub commands of command and config for just help and config or commands
+**HELP** *\<COMMAND\|CONFIG\>*		Prints the help message, sub commands of command and config for just help with config or commands